damoclark/mav-enterprise/README.md

 # MAV - Enterprise Edition #

-Moodle Activity Viewer is an open-source Greasemonkey user script that visualises student activity within the Moodle LMS.
+Moodle Activity Viewer is an open-source Greasemonkey user script and web-service counterpart that visualises student activity within the Moodle LMS.
 It does this not with tables or graphs, but instead using a heat map - colouring links lighter or darker according to how often they are accessed as illustrated below.

 ![MAV Image](http://damosworld.files.wordpress.com/2013/08/course1_1.png?w=468&h=341)